 Théodore Brode has been employed for two years by Myrtle Place Elementary School in Lafayette, west of New Orleans.
 He studied French at the Université Sainte-Anne in Nova Scotia, the historical birthplace of the French community in North America, and his story is the starting point for Theo’s Choice, a documentary about the rebirth of French in Louisiana.

 The professional and economic advantages of speaking French

-“Théo is fighting to uncover his identity and transmit this heritage to his students,” says Thomas Cauvin, a former professor of history at the University of Louisiana who codirected the movie with Mikael Espinasse.
+“Théo is fighting to uncover his identity and transmit this heritage to his students,” says Thomas Cauvin, a former professor of history at the University of Louisiana at Lafayette who codirected the movie with Mikael Espinasse.
 “He’s a standard-bearer for this young generation of Louisianan teachers and activists who want to preserve the French language in their state and make it useful.”